kemblesong/music-player-challenge/README.md

 - Clicking on the scrollbar should jump to that position

 **Why virtual scrolling?** Rendering 10,000 DOM elements would freeze the browser.
 Only render what's visible!

 ---

+## Bonus: Integrated Music Player (~20 mins)

+If you've completed both Part 1 and Part 2, integrate them together:

+- Allow users to play songs directly from the full 10,000-song library
+- When a song is clicked in the library, it becomes the "now playing" song
+- All songs **after** the selected song in the sorted list should populate the queue
+- Maintain all Part 1 functionality (play next, shuffle, queue management) with the full library
+- Consider adding search/filter functionality to help users find songs in the large library

+**Example:** If a user searches for "Beatles" and clicks on "Hey Jude" (which appears at position 4,523 in the sorted list):
+- Now playing: "Hey Jude"
+- Queue: All songs from position 4,524 onwards (approximately 5,477 songs)

+This bonus challenge tests your ability to refactor for reuse, combine multiple features, and handle edge cases with large datasets.

+---